He’d told her he wasn’t coming back. And he meant it.

 But he didn’t answer.
 Benji listened as he heard another voice further away from the phone.
-He couldn’t make out what they were saying but he got the idea that the voice wasn’t a friend and it certainly wasn’t male.
-And he just about made out the sultry, low tone nothing at all like Genesis’ shrill, bubbly voice.
+He couldn’t make out what they were saying, but he got the idea that it wasn’t that of a friend and it certainly wasn’t male.
+And he just about made out the sultry, low tone; nothing at all like Genesis’ shrill, bubbly voice.

 “Dad?
 Who’s that?”

 “Are you even with Genesis?
 Have you ditched her too?”

 Greg’s voice deepened drastically, practically chafing the receiver.
 “Hey!
 You better listen up, I don’t have to explain anything to you.
 What I decide to do is none of your-”

 Benji shook his head.
 This man wasn’t even worth the effort to scream and shout.
 “Every single time, you always make so many excuses.
 Always.
 Well, damn you and your excuses.
 I’m not that gullible 6-year-old that you left 10 years ago.
 I’m not falling for them anymore.
 And I’m not waiting another 10 years for you.
 I thought you cared about me as much as I did for you.
 But now I see that’s not how it is,”